zeebo/blake3/README.md

-# Blake3
+# BLAKE3
 <!-- [![GoDoc](https://godoc.org/github.com/zeebo/blake3?status.svg)](https://godoc.org/github.com/zeebo/blake3)
 [![Sourcegraph](https://sourcegraph.com/github.com/zeebo/blake3/-/badge.svg)](https://sourcegraph.com/github.com/zeebo/blake3?badge)
 [![Go Report Card](https://goreportcard.com/badge/github.com/zeebo/blake3)](https://goreportcard.com/report/github.com/zeebo/blake3) -->

-Pure Go implementation of [Blake3](https://blake3.io) with AVX2 and SSE4.1 acceleration.
+Pure Go implementation of [BLAKE3](https://blake3.io) with AVX2 and SSE4.1 acceleration.

 Special thanks to the excellent [avo](https://github.com/mmcloughlin/avo) making writing vectorized version much easier.

 # Benchmarks

 - All benchmarks run on my i7-6700K, with no control for noise or throttling or anything.
 So take these results with a bunch of salt.
-- Incr means incremental writes of 1 kilobyte.
+- Incremental means writes of 1 kilobyte.
 A new hash object is created each time (worst case).
 - Entire means writing the entire buffer in a single update.
 A new hash object is created each time (likely case).
 - Reset means writing the entire buffer in a single update.
 Hash state is reused through a `sync.Pool` and reset (best case).
-- Rows elided from the no asm version as they all stabilize around the same rate.

 ## AVX2+SSE41